cafemato/crawler/README.md

-# crawler
+# Webcrawler to Visualization(Automatic)

+Language
+-Python integrated with PHP

+DB
+-MySQL

+Crawler
-Web crawler for major job bank website 104 https://www.104.com.tw in Taiwan
+-Web crawler for major job bank website 104 https://www.104.com.tw in Taiwan
 (with Lxml and Beautifulsoup)

+Visualization
+-PHP with jQuery, ChartJS

 This crawler use crawler.php to call job_bank_104.py to run the crawler
 Crawler.php need to be running in Terminal(Command Line Interface)